Lucas-C/pre-commit-hooks-java/README.md

 This hook can automagically replace mustaches by a default value in order to validate templates.
 Currently, only http://handlebarsjs.com templates are supported for the moment (create an issue if you have other needs !).

-NOTE: The `--remove-mustaches` feature is currently buggy under Cygwin.
-A fix has been made that is pending release: https://github.com/svenkreiss/html5validator/issues/27

 ## Usage

 ```